 - Meteor velocity: 58 km/s

-The Perseid debris trail is known for being among the widest of all known cometary debris trails, stretching as it does across around 10% of the Earth-Sun distance.
+The Perseids debris trail is known for being among the widest of all known cometary debris trails, stretching as it does across around 10% of the Earth-Sun distance.
 Most of the trail dust that Earth now encounters has been in the trail for around a thousand years.
 Furthermore, one particularly young filament of dust created in 1865 can sometimes create a noticeable peak about one day before the primary peak occurs on August 12 each year.

-The Perseids typically run from about mid-July to about August 14, with a broad peak that usually occurs from August 9 to August 14.
+The Perseids meteor shower typically run from about mid-July to about August 14, with a broad peak that usually occurs from August 9 to August 14.
 During this time, up to 60 meteors per hour can be seen coming from outside the showers’ radiant in the constellation Perseus.

 - Radiant: Constellation Orion, near the red giant star Betelgeuse